 Tragedy at Gesnes The Battle That Became a Suicide Mission

 “The outfit felt exhausted, sleepy, worn down and sick.
 Worse they didn’t feel lucky anymore.”
 Anonymous American Private

 Aftermath of the Battle - Town of Gesnes 1918

 September 29, 1918, Private ‘Wally’ Campbell and the rest of the 91st faced a suicide mission: Gesnes.
 The American troops were ordered to take a German-held town of Gesnes, even though nearly all involved knew that once they attacked, they would not return.
 The Germans had turned Gesnes into a fortress, and a subterranean network of tunnels bored under the town connected bunkers and strongpoints.
 To reach the tiny French hamlet, the Americans would have to cross a full mile of open ground with no cover.
 And the land was “double enfiladed by machine guns and subject to the highest concentration of [German] artillery fire.".
-Despite the tremendous risk, V Corps headquarters had ordered Major General William Johnson, the division commander of the 91st, to attack Gesnes “with utmost vigor and regardless of cost.”
+Despite the tremendous risk, V Corps headquarters had ordered Major General William Johnston, the division commander of the 91st, to attack Gesnes “with utmost vigor and regardless of cost.”
 Surveying the ground, one saw at once that this was a forlorn hope and a bloodbath would ensue.
 “The position could be taken, but only if it is desired to pay the price, which will be very severe losses”, was the obvious consensus.
-Unswayed by the argument, Gen. Johnson resolutely shot back, “The whole army is being held up because this brigade has not taken all the objectives assigned to it.
+Unswayed by the argument, Gen. Johnston resolutely shot back, “The whole army is being held up because this brigade has not taken all the objectives assigned to it.
 This regiment will charge Gesnes”.